Tony DiCicco: Sports administration

 DiCicco was the founding commissioner of the Women's United Soccer Association from 2000 to 2003.
 DiCicco has also served on a Technical Advisory board for U.S. Soccer.

 Broadcasting

 DiCicco worked as a commentator and analyst for ESPN's and Fox Sports' broadcasts of women's soccer, including the main broadcast booth for the 2015 FIFA Women's World Cup.

-Writer
+Writing

 DiCicco was co-author of "Catch Them Being Good: Everything You Need to Know to Successfully Coach Girls" with Colleen Hacker and Charles Salzberg.